Najib ad-Dawlah: Biography

 Najib Khan belonged to the Umar Khel section of the Mandanr Yousafzai.
-He migrated from Nazar Khel village, now in the Swabi district of the Khyber Pakhtunkhwa province of Pakistan.
+He migrated from Nazar Khel village Swabi, now in the Swabi district of the Khyber Pakhtunkhwa province of Pakistan.
 His father was Asalat Khan.
 He migrated in 1739 to join his uncle Bisharat Khan, who had settled with his families of Pakhtuns at Bisharatnagar, near Rampur.
 In 1749, Ali Mohammed Khan, who had captured most of Rohilkhand by 1740, gave Najib Khan a northern portion, where he established the present day town of Najibabad, a state of Najibabad independent from other Rohilla tribes, and received the title, ‘Najib-ud-Daula’.

 Patthargarh fort outside Najibabad, built by Najib ad-Dawlah in 1755.
 1814-15 painting.